ItsMilkk/f21Pro/README.md

 Welcome!
 ============
 Welcome to my notes on the Xiaomi f21 Pro.
-There is a real lack of resource surrounding this topic and so I thought I would create a more user friendly guide on how to install Dumbdroid on the f21 pro including links to all the resources needed.

 Installing Dumbdroid ~ _Milk's Notes_ ~